countnazgul/enigma-mixin/README.md

 ### Unbuild

 * `mUnbuild` - (same as `corectl`) Extracts all parts of a Qlik Sense app (apart from the data itself) into JSON object.
-The resulted JSON object hav the followig format:
+The resulted JSON object hav the following format:

     - appProperties (`object`)
     - connections (`array`)